NicoleBIA/Cereal-Sales-Performance-Inflation-Pricing-and-Consumer-Loyalty-Insights/Documentation/Data_Governance_Security_Ethics.md

 > Clear structure, version control, and auditability across all project layers.

 - **Data Provenance:**
-  All datasets were created synthetically to mirror real-world conditions — no live customer, retailer, or sales systems were used.
+  All datasets were created synthetically to mirror real-world conditions; no live customer, retailer, or sales systems were used.

 - **Relational Data Modeling:**
   A structured **star-schema** model with dimension and fact tables was established in Power BI, with a dedicated `Retailer_Batch_Key` column serving as a primary relationship key.